Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

 The /Flex4_StockListDemo folder of this project is comprised of the following folders:

 * /src<br>
   Contains the sources to build the Flex application.
+The code is based on Flex 4 SDK.

 * /lib<br>
   Should contain the Lightstreamer library to be used for the build process.<br>